On The Support of The Bifurcation Measure of Cubic Polynomials: Proof of Theorem

 \end{proof}

+\begin{remark} \begin{enumerate} \item In the last sentence of the proof of Theorem~\ref{main_thm}, one can avoid appealing to Lemma~\ref{para_in_bif_locus}.
+Indeed, by Lemma~\ref{height_para_rep}, the interval $I$ is on the boundary of the shift locus and this directly implies that $I$ lies in the bi-activity locus $\mathcal{C}^\ast$.

-\begin{remark} \begin{enumerate} \item Similar techniques can be used to prove the existence of parabolic-repelling biquadratic polynomials (lying on the parabolic arcs of period one of the tricorn) outside the support of the bifurcation measure, compare \cite[Theorem 1.2]{IM1}.
+\item Similar techniques can be used to prove the existence of parabolic-repelling biquadratic polynomials (lying on the parabolic arcs of period one of the tricorn) outside the support of the bifurcation measure, compare \cite[Theorem 1.2]{IM1}.

 \item If a cubic polynomial has a Siegel disk containing a post-critical point, then the corresponding map belongs to the bi-activity locus, and admits a disk of quasi-conformal deformations in the parameter space.
 It will be interesting to know if such parameters always lie in the support of the bifurcation measure.